Search for the $1/2^+$ intruder state in $^{35}$P: Results

 \section{Results}

-The resulting event distribution as a function of center-of-mass angle and energy is shown in Fig.~\ref{fig:zvsen} and the projection onto the energy axis is given in Fig.~\ref{fig:enehis}.
-At an excitation energy between -0.8 and 5.5\,MeV the 5 most prominent states have been fit with a functional form that assumes constant background and two Gaussian distributions with identical centroids for each individual peak.
+The resulting event distribution as a function of center-of-mass angle and energy is shown in Fig.~\ref{fig:zvsen} and the projection onto the energy axis is given in the upper panel of Fig.~\ref{fig:enehis}.
+The lower panel of Fig.~\ref{fig:enehis} shows a background subtracted version of the energy spectrum, that is used to extract the background subtracted peak counts and the peak positions as summarized in Table~\ref{tab:fit}.
+For this purpose, the 6 most prominent states below 6\,MeV excitation energy, have been fit with a functional form that assumes constant background and two Gaussian distributions with identical centroids for each individual peak.
 The peak-height and width ratios between the two Gaussian distributions were required to be identical for all peaks.
 A pair of Gaussian distributions was used to accommodate the facts that peaks are composed of counts from multiple detectors of different resolutions and that a single Gaussian distribution did not describe the observed peak shape robustly.
 The fit was performed with a Poisson maximum-likelihood approach.
-The constant background was estimated at 304$\pm$11\,counts$/$MeV.
-Additionally, Fig.~\ref{fig:enehis} also shows a background subtracted version of the energy spectrum, that is used to estimate the background subtracted peak counts and the peak positions as summarized in Table~\ref{tab:fit}.
-Fig.~\ref{fig:zvsen} illustrates that the energies of the two states with the highest excitation energies have not been corrected of all angular dependencies.
-This explains why these peaks are observed at a lower energy than described in literature.
-However, the assignment to each state is not in question.
 The quoted uncertainties for the peak counts are statistical only.
-The peak resolutions (defined as $\sigma$) varied between 118$\pm$1\,keV (lowest excitation energy) and 176$\pm8$\,keV (highest excitation energy).
-In the background subtracted spectrum there is an excess in counts visible around 5709\,keV, which most likely originates from a weakly populated state measured in an earlier publication \cite{Mutschler2016b}.
-This peak was not included in the fit, doing so would slightly reduce the number of events in the $5/2^+_3$ state.
-A state at 4494\,keV was also observed in \cite{Mutschler2016b}, and may account for the small excess in counts visible in the measured spectrum between the first and second $5/2^+$ states.
-However, due to the resolution in this region, this peak was also not included in the fit.
-In the region of interest for a potential $2p2h$ bandhead candidate, marked blue in Fig.~\ref{fig:enehis}, no peak is observed above what would be expected from a flat background.
+The peak resolutions (defined as the mean of the two Gaussian's $\sigma$ weighted by their respective counts) varied between 118\,keV (ground state) and 183\,keV (highest excitation energy).
+A state at 4494\,keV was observed in \cite{Mutschler2016b} and may account for the small excess in counts visible in the measured spectrum between the first and second $5/2^+$ states.
+However, due to overlapping peaks in this region, this peak was not included in the fit.
+In the region of interest for a potential 2p2h bandhead candidate, marked blue in Fig.~\ref{fig:enehis}, no peak is observed above what would be expected from a flat background.
+Without subtraction, the background in the region of interest was estimated at 316$\pm$16\,counts$/$MeV.